efoertsch/SoaringForecast/README.md

 # SoaringForecast

+!!!
+Development has been switched to a Flutter version of this code.
+See https://github.com/efoertsch/flutter_soaring_forecast.

 Display soaring forecast and weather information of interest to glider pilots.

 1. Soaring forecasts displayed from Greater Boston Soaring Club RASP (http://www.soargbsc.com/rasp/  courtesy of Steve Paavola).
 Currently NewEngland forecasts are always generated.
 Mifflin forecasts are also being generated but they may be dropped post Mifflin encampment in May.
 (A short diversion - Steve Paavola's RASP generating code posted in github at https://github.com/s-paavola/multi-rasp )